Last updated: May 26, 2026

 Historical marker

-A Tennessee Historical Commission marker, number 2B 33, was dedicated in honor of McReynolds High School by the South Pittsburg Historic Preservation Society.
-Text from the marker is preserved in the Historical Marker Database.
+A Tennessee Historical Commission marker, number 2B 33, was placed in honor of McReynolds High School by the South Pittsburg Historic Preservation Society on North Cedar Avenue.
+As transcribed by the Historical Marker Database, the marker reads:

 Related